- The Department Today

-Griffith's dissertation investigates how relatively small countries, with limited resources, have become significant providers of national cyber-defense for their populations.
+Griffith's book project builds investigates how relatively small countries, with limited resources, have become significant providers of national cyber-defense for their populations.
 Her work sheds important light on the components and dynamics of cyber power and cyber conflict, as well as the vital role that public-private cooperation and both security and economic policy play in cyber-defense.
 Concurrent research projects examine (1) the security implications of 5G; (2) collective defense and resilience in cyberspace; (3) emerging technologies and great power competition, and (4) power and smaller states in international politics.

-Griffith is currently a Public Policy Fellow at the Center for International Security and Cooperation (CISAC) at Stanford University in Spring and Summer 2020; an Affiliated Researcher for the Center for Long-Term Cybersecurity (CLTC) in Berkeley, CA. Previously, she was a Visiting Scholar at George Washington University's Institute for International Science & Technology Policy (IISTP) in October 2018; a Visiting Research Fellow at the Research Institute on the Finnish Economy (ETLA) in Helsinki, Finland from 2017-2018; and a Visiting Researcher at the Université Libre de Bruxelles (ULB) in Brussels, Belgium in Fall 2017.
+Previously, Griffith was Pre-Doctoral Fellow at the Center for International Security and Cooperation (CISAC) at Stanford University in Spring and Summer 2020; an Affiliated Researcher for the Center for Long-Term Cybersecurity (CLTC) from 2018-2019; a Visiting Scholar at George Washington University's Institute for International Science & Technology Policy (IISTP) in October 2018; a Visiting Research Fellow at the Research Institute on the Finnish Economy (ETLA) in Helsinki, Finland from 2017-2018; and a Visiting Researcher at the Université Libre de Bruxelles (ULB) in Brussels, Belgium in Fall 2017.